jun383914/GameLearning/README.md

 ### Lesson 03.3
 * Start with designing games, based on what Nouns project has, create class to reprensent "things" in the game.
 Those classes will be Models in the game.
 * Place Model classes in a sepeate project(project type will be class library) under solution, this will make later auotomated testing easier.
+* Analyze what information do you want these "things"(or business object) to hold, what data type will it be?
+Then place it in the Model class as property so you can control the accessibility of it.
 ---
 ### Lesson 03.4
 *